Power League Wrestling: Expansion: 1995–1999

 On June 21, at Power-Fest 1997 in Pawtucket, "Defenseman" Derek Molhan defeated Jason the Slasher in a Steel Cage match to win the PLW Heavyweight Championship with WALE radio host Cody Boyns as special guest referee.
 Also on the card, The Knights of the Realm (Daedilus Dimmak & The Mighty Bosch) defeated The Pillars of Power (Sub Zero & The Exterminator) and John 3:16 & Vertabreaker in a Triangle match for the PLW Tag Team titles.

 PLW returned to Our Lady of Fatima High School for its year-end Power House Brawl supercard billed as "The War in Warren II".
 The Pillars of Power regained the PLW Tag Team Championship in a Triangle match with Knights of the Realm and Fryght.
 The 1997 Power House Brawl was won by Paul Lauzon after eliminating Bob Evans.
 The main event was later broadcast statewide on public access television.

 On May 16, 1998, PLW's Power-Fest 98 was a benefit show for the Woonsocket Police Department's D.A.R.E. program in Woonsocket, Rhode Island.
 The main event was an interpromotional match between EWA Heavyweight Champion "Mr. USA" Tony Atlas and PLW Heavyweight Champion "Defenseman" Derek Molhan.
 Atlas was the first major star to be brought into the promotion.
-The featured match on the undercard was street fight match between real-life Woonsocket police officers "Dr. Dirty" Marc Dubois and "The Man In Demand" Ed Doura with city councilman Leo Fontaine as special guest referee.
+The featured match on the undercard was a street fight match between real-life Woonsocket police officers "Dr. Dirty" Marc Dubois and "The Man In Demand" Ed Doura with city councilman Leo Fontaine as special guest referee.
 The other was Amazin' Jay versus Scott Thomas for the PLW New England Championship, which Jay won by pinfall.
 The promotion was a part of a benefit event organized by Cody Boyns in Duxbury, Massachusetts the following week.
 In the main event, Boyns pinned Bob Evans in a singles match.
 On the undercard, Tiny the Terrible lost to Half Nelson in a midget wrestling match and Crusher Sonny Goodspeed won a battle royal.